Cordarrelle Patterson Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 - Note: Patterson's stats vs. Panthers date back to 2016.

-- In terms of defending against the run, the Panthers are 17th in the NFL, giving up 114.3 yards per game.
+- In terms of defending against the run, the Panthers are 17th in the league, conceding 114.3 yards per game.

-- The Panthers have allowed 10 rushing touchdowns, ninth in the league.
+- This season the Panthers are ranked ninth in the league in rushing touchdowns allowed (10).

 Recent Performances